Engineering First Business Model

 …our definition of success is that the founders get rich… If you can just avoid dying, you get rich… So even in the middle of getting rich we were fighting off the grim reaper… you can now get rich by not letting your company die… If so many startups get demoralized and fail when merely by hanging on they could get rich… I wish every startup we funded could appear in a Newsweek article describing them as the next generation of billionaires…etc

-So the objective is to make money fast by producing low quality products.
+So the objective is to make money fast by producing the lowest quality products that will give the highest stock valuation.
 Where does this money come from?
 Inevitably someone has to buy the shares of the company after the VC has exited.
-These people are left with a low quality product (most of the time) if any at all.
-They have been duped.
-The VC will tell you this happen very rarely but my intuition tells me this can’t be true4.
+These people are left with an Minimum Viable Product (MVP5) if they are lucky, or with nothing function at all.
+The investors have been duped.
+The VC will tell you this happen very rarely (95% of all start-ups fail in the first 5years apparently) but my intuition tells me this can’t be true4.
 Where does this perpetual well spring of money come from if that is the case?

-Here is a video from Elon Musk, how ever you feel about the man he is undeniably a successful business man, say MBAs suck at running businesses, don’t spend time making power point presentations and in meetings, get amongst the frontline workers and the customers and make the product as good as you can.
+Here is a video from Elon Musk, how ever you feel about the man he is undeniably a successful business man, saying MBAs suck at running businesses.
+Don’t spend time making power point presentations and going to meetings, get amongst the frontline workers and the customers and make the product as good as you can.
 Doesn’t even need to be particularly innovative:

 Enshitification!